matt-lewton9/Portfolio-Website/_design/liquids.md

 Before becoming structures lead on CMS, I led our exploration of composite manufacturing techniques and composite modeling for simulations, drove the structural design of the lower airframe as Fin Can Responsible Engineer, and developed a program to calculate bending on the airframe due to aerodynamic loads.

 I'm currently leading the structures team of 35 students, where I manage responsible engineers, and direct the design-test-manufacture process.
-I serve as the point of contact for.
-This position pushes me to focus on the integration of our structural systems with fluids propulsion, avionics etc as well as mentoring new members on design, analysis, and manufacturing techniques.
+This position pushes me to focus on the integration of our structural systems with fluids, propulsion, and avionics as well as mentoring new members on design, analysis, and manufacturing techniques.

 <div style="display:flex; justify-content:center; align-items:center; flex-wrap:wrap;">